 Staff member leading the response

 Name:

 Occupation:

 Service address:

 Relationship to the child:

 CRITICAL ACTION 1: IMMEDIATE RESPONSE TO AN INCIDENT

 Responding to an emergency

 Did the chid require first aid?
 If YES, provide Details?

 Who administrated First aid?
 (Name and Title)

 Did the child require further immediate medical assistance?

 Current location and safety status: e.g. are all impacted children safe and not in any immediate danger?
 If a child is in immediate danger staff should report immediately to Victoria police on 000

 INFORMATION OF THE ALLEGED VICTIM

 Child's personal details

 Name: Gender:

-Relationship to service: (eg 2 days, 3 year old kinder) Date of Birth:
+Relationship to service: (e.g. 2 days, 3 year old kinder) Date of Birth:

 Residential Address:

 Parent/Carer Name:

 Parent/Carer contact number:

+Language(s) spoken by child:

+Disabilities, mental or physical health issues:

+Child's background

+Cultural status and religious background:

+Previous history or indicators of suspected abuse:

+Family background

+Family composition (if know): List parenting or carer arrangements and siblings' names and ages

+Any other people living with their child (if known):

+Family background

-Language(s) spoken by child: Disabilities, mental or physical health issues: Child's background Cultural status and religious background: Previous history or indicators of suspected abuse: Family background Family composition (if know): List parenting or carer arrangements and siblings' names and ages Any other people living with their child (if known): Family background Disability, mental or physical health issues in family (if known): Likely reaction to report being made (if known): DETAILS OF THE INCIDENT DISCLOSURE OF SUSPICION Grounds for your belief that a child has been or is at risk of abuse Indicators or instances which led you to believe that a child/children are subject to child abuse or at risk of abuse: Detail any disclosures or incidents or suspicion including names times and dates documenting a child's exact words as far as possible include specific detail here on what led you to form a reasonable belief that a child has been or is in risk of being abused Any physical indicators of abuse: Any behavioural indicators of abuse: Any pattern of behaviour or prior concern leading up to an incident, disclosure or suspicion: Details of person alleged to have committed they abuse if known Name:
+Disability, mental or physical health issues in family (if known):

+Likely reaction to report being made (if known):

+DETAILS OF THE INCIDENT DISCLOSURE OF SUSPICION

+Grounds for your belief that a child has been or is at risk of abuse Indicators or instances which led you to believe that a child/children are subject to child abuse or at risk of abuse: Detail any disclosures or incidents or suspicion including names times and dates documenting a child's exact words as far as possible include specific detail here on what led you to form a reasonable belief that a child has been or is in risk of being abused Any physical indicators of abuse: Any behavioural indicators of abuse: Any pattern of behaviour or prior concern leading up to an incident, disclosure or suspicion:

+Details of person alleged to have committed they abuse if known

+Name:

 Gender: Date of birth (if known):

-Relationship to child d:
+Relationship to child:

 Address:

 Contact details:

-CRITICAL ACTION 1 2: REPORTING
+CRITICAL ACTION 2: REPORTING

 Reporting to author rities

-Tick the authority yo ou have reported to:
+Tick the authority ye Tick the authority you have reported to:

-☐ Victoria police ☐ Child first ☐ DFFH child protection ☐ Decision not to report
+Victoria police □ Child first □ DFFH child protection Decision not to report

-If you have decided I not to report list your reasons here also in clude any follow up actions undertaken by you below:
+If you have decided I not to report list your reasons here also inclue de any follow up actions undertaken by you below:

-Provide your report t:
+Provide your report

 Date: Time:

 Authority:

-Name of the person n spoken to:
+Name of the person spoken to:

 Outcomes from the report:

-Reporting internally y
+Reporting internally

-Provide details of y our discussion with approved provider
+Provide details of your discussion with approved provider

 Time: Date:

 Name:

-Discussion outcome es:
+Discussion outcomes:

-Notification to the r regulator: All approved providers must notify the qu uality assessment and regulatory division if there is an incident at the

-h safety or wellbeing of a child has been compromised
+Notification to the regulator: All approved providers must notify the quality assessment and regulatory division if there is an incident at the service and/or the health safety or wellbeing of a child has been compromised while attending the service.

 Time: Date:

 Names:

-Discussion outcome es:
+Discussion outcomes: